What's New :

 Context

-Finland and Sweden could apply for membership of the 30-nation NATO alliance within days, ending decades of military non-alignment in a historic shift triggered by Russia’s invasion of Ukraine.
+Finland and Sweden might seek membership in the 30-nation NATO alliance within days, bringing an end to decades of military non-alignment following Russia's invasion of Ukraine./p>

 About